 Sustain (Shitsuke)

 The final phase emphasizes developing the habit of observing the first four S’s to implement and achieve 5S in the organization.
 Practitioners must make sure that all necessary tools, equipment, and resources are in place and in good condition throughout this stage.
 Accomplishments of the other pillars would not persist as long without the Sustain pillar.
-Signs and posters, newsletters, pocket manuals, management, and team check-ins, performance evaluations, and department tours are all examples of tools for maintaining 5S.
+Signs and custom posters, newsletters, pocket manuals, management, and team check-ins, performance evaluations, and department tours are all examples of tools for maintaining 5S.

 Conclusion: